How we help ownerless dogs and cats in UkraineThis is the Animal Welfare Center Odessa

 Animal welfare continues during the war

-Since the beginning of Russia's war of aggression against Ukraine on February 24, 2022, nothing has been the same at the German Animal Welfare Federation's Animal Welfare Center Odessa.
-The German Animal Welfare Federation has evacuated the animals that are sick or injured and in need of human help due to the critical situation near the military airport.
-The association has also helped some employees to flee to Germany.
+Since the beginning of Russia's war of aggression against Ukraine on February 24, 2022, nothing has been the same at our Animal Welfare Center Odessa.
+We have evacuated the animals that are sick or injured and in need of human help due to the critical situation near the military airport.
+We also helped some employees to flee to Germany.
 A nineteen-strong team is determined to continue helping the stray animals despite their own worries.
 Thanks to their courageous efforts, over 1,500 animals were cared for and almost 1,300 neutered in 2023 despite the dangerous and stressful situation, power cuts, supply bottlenecks and temporary closures.
-Find out more about our animal welfare work in Ukraine during the war.

 Sources and further information

-You can read more about the "catch, neuter, release" strategy in our guide to reducing the population of stray dogs and cats (available in German only)
+1 You can read more about the "catch, neuter, release" strategy in our guide to reducing the population of stray dogs and cats (available in German only)

 More information on possible approaches to solving the stray dog problem (available in German only)